SatoshiPortal/boltz-rust/README.md

 ## Script

-This requires building a `one-time use and dispose wallet` for the following bitcoin script (p2shwsh ONLY):
+This requires building a `one-time use and dispose wallet` for the following bitcoin script:

-NORMAL SWAP:
+BOLTZ NORMAL SWAP: p2shwsh

 ```
     HASH160 <hash of the preimage>